Multi-document Summarization via Deep Learning Techniques: A Survey: Introduction

 The prosperity of deep learning for summarization in both academia and industry requires a comprehensive review of current publications for researchers to better understand the process and research progress.
-However, most of the existing summarization review articles are based on traditional algorithms instead of deep learning based methods \cite{nenkova2012survey, haque2013literature, ferreira2014multi, shah2016literature}.
-Therefore, we conduct this survey to embrace the knowledge of multi-document summarization.
-To the best of our knowledge, this is the first comprehensive survey in the direction of deep learning for multi-document summarization.
-This survey has been designed in a way such that it classifies the neural based multi-document summarization techniques into diverse categories thoroughly and systematically.
+However, most of the existing summarization survey papers are based on traditional algorithms instead of deep learning based methods or target general text summarization \cite{nenkova2012survey,haque2013literature,ferreira2014multi,shah2016literature,eswa/El-KassasSRM21}.
+We have therefore surveyed recent publications on deep learning methods for MDS that, to the best of our knowledge, is the first comprehensive survey of this field.
+This survey has been designed to classify neural based MDS techniques into diverse categories thoroughly and systematically.
 We also conduct a detailed discussion on the categorization and progress of these approaches to establish a clearer concept standing in the shoes of readers.
-We hope this survey provides a panorama for researchers, practitioners and educators to quickly understand and step into the field of deep learning based multi-document summarization.
-The key contributions of this survey are three-folds:

-\begin{itemize} \item We propose a categorization scheme to organize the current works and provide a comprehensive review for deep learning based multi-document summarization techniques, including deep learning based models, objective functions, benchmark datasets and evaluation metrics.
+We hope this survey provides a panorama for researchers, practitioners and educators to quickly understand and step into the field of deep learning based MDS.
+The key contributions of this survey are three-fold: \begin{itemize} \item We propose a categorization scheme to organize current research and provide a comprehensive review for deep learning based MDS techniques, including deep learning based models, objective functions, benchmark datasets and evaluation metrics.

 \item We review development movements and provide a systematic overview and summary of the state-of-the-art.
-We also summarize seven network design strategies based on our extensive studies on the current models.
+We also summarize nine network design strategies based on our extensive studies of the current models.

 \item We discuss the open issues of deep learning based multi-document summarization and identify the future research directions of this field.
-We also propose potential solutions for the discussed matters. \end{itemize}
+We also propose potential solutions for some discussed research directions. \end{itemize}